Vair: Potent and other shapes

-Three other, rarer furs are also seen in continental heraldry, of unclear derivation but most likely from variations on vair made to imitate other types of animals: in plumeté or plumetty, the panes are depicted as feathers; and in papelonné or papellony they are depicted as scales, resembling those of a butterfly's wings, whence the name is derived.
+Three other rarer furs are also seen in continental heraldry, of unclear derivation but most likely from variations on vair made to imitate other types of animals.
+In plumeté or plumetty, the panes are depicted as feathers.
+In papelonné or papellony, they are depicted as scales resembling those of a butterfly's wings, whence the name is derived.
 In German heraldry there is a fur known as Kürsch, or "vair bellies", consisting of panes depicted hairy and brown.
 Here the phrase "vair bellies" may be a misnomer, as the belly of the red squirrel is always white, although its summer coat is indeed reddish brown.